-Some of the most useful home remedies for demodectic mange include the use of hydrogen peroxide, borax, yogurt, honey, apple cider vinegar, olive oil, fish oil, lemon peels, Aloe Vera, neem oil, soap and water, and certain preventative practices, such as regularly cleaning your dog’s bedding.
+The useful home remedies for demodectic mange include the use of hydrogen peroxide, borax, yogurt, honey, apple cider vinegar, olive oil, fish oil, lemon peels, aloe vera, neem oil, soap and water, and certain preventative practices, such as regularly cleaning your dog’s bedding.

-Aloe Vera: Due to the natural antiseptic and anti-parasitic nature of aloe vera, it makes for an ideal home remedy for mange.
-Spread Aloe vera, either in gel or tea form on the animal’s affected areas twice a day and start seeing results, as well as a much happier dog, within a few days!
+Due to the natural antiseptic and antiparasitic nature of aloe vera, it makes for an ideal home remedy for mange.
+Spread aloe vera, either in gel or tea form on the animal’s affected areas twice a day and start seeing results, as well as a much happier dog, within a few days!

-Honey: Spreading honey on the affected area of your dogs fur is effective for two reasons; you effectively suffocate the parasites that are reproducing so rapidly, while also soothing the inflamed areas and stimulating more rapid healing, due to the rich stores of organic compounds found in organic honey.
+Spreading organic honey on the affected area of your dog’s fur is effective for two reasons; you effectively suffocate the parasites that are reproducing so rapidly, while also soothing the inflamed areas and stimulating more rapid healing, due to the rich stores of organic compounds found in honey.

-Applying olive oil or other cooking oils to the affected areas of the dogs skin can help to alleviate the inflammation and the waxy build-up on the skin due to mange, while also eliminating the parasites from the area.
+Applying olive oil or other cooking oils to the affected areas of the dogs’ skin can help to alleviate the inflammation and the waxy build-up on the skin due to mange, while also eliminating the parasites from the area.

-This is the most common home remedy for treating mange, but because dogs will become ill if they lick this mixture, despite its efficiency, many people choose an even more “natural” route.
+This is the most common home remedy for treating mange, but because dogs will become ill if they lick this mixture, despite its efficiency, many people choose an even more natural route.
 If you do use this hydrogen peroxide and borax solution to wash your dog (approx. once a week), don’t wipe your dog dry, as that will eliminate what you’ve just tried to do!

-A Final Word of Warning: Although these home remedies are highly effective, remember that this could develop into a life-threatening situation for your dog, especially if it becomes complicated by secondary infections.
+Word of Caution: Although these home remedies are highly effective, remember that this could develop into a life-threatening situation for your dog, especially if it becomes complicated by secondary infections.
 See a veterinarian, if possible, so that he or she can tell you whether home remedies will suffice for a healthy recovery.